Data gathering: penalties: reasonable excuse: what is a reasonable excuse

 - they have a reasonable excuse for the failure, and

 - they put right the failure without unreasonable delay after the excuse has ended, see CH29680.

 There is no statutory definition of reasonable excuse, which “is a matter to be considered in the light of all the circumstances of the particular case” (Rowland v HMRC STC (SCD) 536 at paragraph 18).
 For example in Anthony Wood trading as Propave v HMRC (2011 UK FTT 136 TC 001010) the First Tier Tribunal applied this definition in their decision released on 23 February 2011.

-It is not possible to give a comprehensive list of what might be a reasonable excuse.
-Each depends upon the particular circumstances in which the failure occurred and the particular circumstances and abilities of the data-holder who has failed.
-What is a reasonable excuse for one data-holder’s circumstances may not be a reasonable excuse for another data-holder in different circumstances.
+Whether a person has a reasonable excuse will depend on the particular circumstances in which the failure occurred as well as the ability of the person who failed.
+What is a reasonable excuse for one person may not be a reasonable excuse for another person.

 If there is a reasonable excuse it must exist throughout the period of default.